John Wayne Gacy – the Clown Killer

 Police were skeptical that the rapist could be found but Ringall was persistent and took matters into his own hands.
 Remembering one of the exits, he staked out the exit on the Expressway until he saw the black Oldsmobile again, which he followed to 8213 West Summerdale.
 Police issued a warrant and arrested Gacy on July 15.
 He was released on bail pending the trial.

 While Gacy remained free on bail waiting for his trial, his murderous assaults continued.
 Elizabeth Piest’s stopped by a pharmacy in the Chicago suburb of Des Plaines, Ill., to pick up her 15-year-old son Robert.
-Just as Mrs. Piest and her son were about to leave the store, Robert shouted to him mother, “Mom, wait a minute, I’ve got to talk to a contractor about a summer remodeling job that will pay me $5 an hour.”
+Just as Mrs. Piest and her son were about to leave the store, Robert shouted to his mother, “Mom, wait a minute, I’ve got to talk to a contractor about a summer remodeling job that will pay me $5 an hour.”
 That was the last Mrs. Piest saw of her son.
 Robert Piest, a 15-year-old boy, disappeared on December 11, 1978.
 Gacy denied talking to Piest when Des Plaines police called him the next day, but the Des Plaines police did what Chicago police failed to do and checked Gacy’s record, discovering that he had done time for sodomy.
-A search of Gacy’s house on December 13 turned up some suspicious items: a 1975 high school class ring, drivers’ licenses for other people, handcuffs, a two-by-four with holes drilled in the ends, a syringe, clothing too small for Gacy, and a photo receipt from the pharmacy where Piest worked.
+A search of Gacy’s house on December 13 turned up some suspicious items: a 1975 high school class ring, drivers’ licenses for various young men, a pair of handcuffs, a two-by-four with holes drilled in the ends, a syringe, clothing that was much too small for Gacy, and a photo receipt from the pharmacy where Piest worked.
 Detectives also noticed an offensive odor coming from the basement of the house.

-Police took out a second warrant, went back to the house on Summerdale, and soon found a trapdoor in a bedroom closet concealing a 40 foot cralw space.
-After a quick excursion into the crawl space, police found human bones.
-After being informed that he would now face murder charges, Gacy confessed to some dozens of murders, telling investigators that most were buried in the basement and on his property, and that after the crawlspace had filled, he threw the last five bodies off the I-55 bridge and into the Des Plaines River.
+Police took out a second warrant, went back to the house on Summerdale, and soon found a trapdoor in a bedroom closet concealing a 40 foot crawl space under the house.
+During an initial brief excursion into the crawl space, police found numerous human bones.
+After being informed that he would now face murder charges, Gacy confessed to dozens of murders, telling investigators that most were buried in the basement and on his property, and that after the crawlspace had filled, he threw the last five bodies off the I-55 bridge and into the Des Plaines River.

 For the next four months, more and more human remains emerged from underneath the house, some with rope still tied around their necks.
 Twenty-nine bodies were found in Gacy’s crawlspace between December 1978 and March 1979.
 The youngest identified victims were Samuel Stapleton and Michael Marino, both 14 years old; the oldest were Russell Nelson and James Mazzara, both 21 years old.
 Eight of the victims were so badly decomposed that they were never identified.
 Robert Piest’s body was discovered on the banks of the Des Plaines River on April 9.

 On February 6, 1980, Gacy’s trial began in Chicago.
-During the trial, he pleaded not guilty by reason of insanity.
-However, this plea was rejected outright.
+During the trial, he plead not guilty by reason of insanity.
+However, this plea was rejected outright by the judge.
 While on trial, Gacy joked that the only thing he was guilty of was “running a cemetery without a license.”
 At one point in the trial, Gacy’s defense also tried to claim that all 33 murders were accidental deaths as part of erotic asphyxia, but the Cook County Coroner countered this assertion with evidence that Gacy’s claim was impossible.
 He was found guilty on March 13 and sentenced to death.

 Gacy the artist